 - Non-stock/non-profit corporations do not pay the Delaware franchise tax or penalties but must file and pay an annual report fee of just $25 per year.

-How To Pay Your Delaware Franchise Tax
+How Can I Pay My Delaware Franchise Tax?

 The state of Delaware requires corporations to pay the franchise tax and file the annual report online.
 LLCs may pay online or by check in the mail.